Sign up now for a

 The policeman, fooled, turned and looked.
 The next second, he was pushed hard, slipped, and fell.
 By the time he got up, his suspect was halfway down the block.
 He yelled, "Stop!", and ran after him.

-Jim sprinted for the corner, planted both feet on the pavement and skid around the corner and across the street.
+Jim sprinted for the corner, planted both feet on the pavement and skid to the corner and across the street.
 With his long legs, he was faster than most men, and was sure he could outrun the heavier cop.
 Again, at the next corner, he smoothly maneuvered around it.
 Now, he went all out for the third corner.
-He planned to double back if the cop didn't round the second corner to this street.
-Puffing clouds of mortal exertion, he nearly flew.
+He planned to double back if the cop didn’t round the second corner to this street.
+Puffing clouds of exertion, he nearly flew.
 The corner was just a few yards more.
-He looked as he skid round the corner.
+He looked as he skid to the corner.
 The street was empty.
 He made it.

 A few minutes later, breathing deeply and hat frosted with snow, he walked into Harvey's Bar N Grill.
 Ginger was sitting at a table with a cup of coffee and a paperback in her hand.
 In joy and relief, Jim stood in front of her expecting a happy welcome.
 Instead, she kept reading and with ice in her voice, she asked, "Could you move?
 You're blocking the light."